apache/buildstream-site/content/pages/feature_page-1.2.md

 Have you already installed BuildStream 1.2 successfully?
 Then the next step should be to try the [Hello World! example] to get a sense of how the tool works.
 There are [more complex examples] you can try next.

-Find out more about BuildStream features, architecture and further technical details on the [BuildStream In Detail] page.
+Find out more about BuildStream features, architecture and further technical details on the [BuildStream documentation] website.

 ## Further resources